samiamlabs/minireach_docs/source/sensors.rst

 Laser Scanners
 ++++++++++

-MiniReach has two Sick TiM 561 laser scanners.
-One mounted in the drive wheel direction and on in the fork direction.
+The truck has two Sick TiM 561 laser scanners.
+One mounted in the drive wheel direction and the other in the fork direction.
 The lasers have a range of 10m, 270° field of view, 15Hz update rate and angular resolution of 0.33°.
-The lasers publishes distance to the **scan1** and **scan2** topics in ROS.
+They publish distances to the **scan1** and **scan2** topics in ROS.

 .. figure:: _static/sick561.png